-The hotels maintains its seclusion due to lack of road access, however, guests can borrow bicycles to meander through the surrounding village, visit nearby temples, or explore the popular Bang Nampheung floating market.
+The hotel maintains its seclusion due to a lack of road access.
+However, guests can borrow bicycles to meander through the surrounding village, visit nearby temples, or explore the popular Bang Nampheung floating market.
 You can also enjoy a fully organic meal at the restaurant on site with three dining options: Thai, seafood, and vegan.

 Although the Bangkok Tree House is only about a mile from the Bangna Skytrain station, you are sure to feel enveloped by the natural beauty of the location.
 It allows the perfect escape from the chaos of Bangkok yet still allows easy access to all the major attractions in the area.